perrupa/cmarlow/content/blog/2019-12-15 Custom React Hooks.md

   // call it,
   const unusedValue = useModal();

-  // Everything else unchanged.... const [isVisible, setVisible] = useState(false);
+  const [isVisible, setVisible] = useState(false);
-  const actions = {
+  // Everything else unchanged....

-    // ...
+  return (/* ... */);
+}
 ```

 ☝️ This shouldn't affect our component at all.

 This doesn't achieve much, but it gives us a good starting point to start pulling code from our component into the cutom hook we've made.

 ## Step two: Start pulling over hooks